Having quiet tires on your car will make a very positive difference to road noise levels.

 Reducing tire noise is something that tire companies have spent millions of dollars on developing over the years.

-There are loads of different factors which impact the amount of noise a tire makes.
+There are loads of different factors that impact the amount of noise a tire makes.
 The quietest tires will include as many of these features as possible:

 1. Varied Tread Block Shapes